nicvagn/NicLink/README.md

 ```

     1. this will tell you your pythonpath
-    2. create a .pth file pointing to the .../NicLink/nicsoft dir in one of the listed dirs in your pythonpath
+    2. create a .pth file pointing to the .../NicLink/nicsoft dir in one of the listed dirs on your pythonpath
     3. profit

 to test that NicLink dir was added to your python path: